Goals and Guardrails

 In 2020-21, the School District of Philadelphia’s Board of Education established Goals and Guardrails that outline what our students must know and be able to accomplish, and describe conditions needed in each school to empower all students to succeed in and beyond the classroom.

 The Progress Monitoring process ensures that the Board of Education and all members of the community can see the impacts of these efforts.
-Each Goal will be publicly monitored three times a year, and each Guardrail will be publicly reported on once a year at Board meetings.
+Each Goal will be publicly monitored at regular intervals throughout the year, and each Guardrail will be publicly reported on once a year at Board meetings.

 Goals